Active-Active vs. Active-Passive High-Availability Clustering

 active_active_high_availability_cluster_load_balancer

-In order for the disaster recovery cluster to operate seamlessly, we recommend that the two nodes be configured for redundancy.
-In other words, their individual configurations/settings must be virtually identical.
+For the disaster recovery cluster to operate seamlessly, we recommend configuring the two nodes for redundancy.
+In other words, their configurations/settings must be virtually identical.

 If you're interested, the tutorial How to Setup High Availability File Transfer Servers explains how to achieve redundancy between two MFT servers.

-Another thing to bear in mind is that a cluster like this works best when the nodes store files in a shared storage like a NAS.
+Another thing to remember is that a cluster like this works best when the nodes store files in a shared storage like a NAS.
 Read Setting Up a NAS Shared Storage for Your File Transfer Servers for more information.

 Active-Passive High Availability Cluster

 Like the active-active cluster configuration, an active-passive cluster also consists of at least two nodes.
-However, as the name "active-passive" implies, not all nodes are going to be active.
+However, as "active-passive" implies, not all nodes will be active.
 In the case of two nodes, for example, if the first node is already active, the second node must be passive or on standby.

-The passive (failover) server serves as a backup that's ready to take over as soon as the active (primary) server gets disconnected or is unable to serve, an active-passive failover for when a node fails.
+The passive (failover) server serves as a backup ready to take over as soon as the active (primary) server gets disconnected or cannot serve, an active-passive failover for when a node fails.

 Active-Passive

 When clients connect to a two-node cluster in active-passive configuration, they only connect to one server.
 In other words, all clients will connect to the same server.
-Like in the active-active configuration, it's important that the two servers have exactly the same settings (ex. redundant).
+Like in the active-active configuration, the two servers must have the same settings (ex. redundant).

 Get Started